imiraoui/ConcertTicketAnalysis/README.md

 </div>

 Since pairwise-correlation is insufficient to visualize multicollinearity, we also used VIF analysis to better understand redundancies.

-**We found that ... - VIF conclusions to add**
+We used the results from the analysis to select and combine our variables furter.

 ### Going Beyond our Prejudice